LC-Linkous/nanoVNA_python/README.md

 #### **Example 3: Plot a Realtime Waterfall using SCAN and Calculated Frequencies**

-This example uses the `scan()` read to get the data direcly from the NanoVNA device.
+This example uses the `scan()` read to get the data directly from the NanoVNA device.
 After each read, the four plots on the `matplotlib` figure are updated.
 The scan can be interrupted at any time by closing the figure window.

 ```python
 # import nanoVNA library